 Data Abstract provides a consistent framework that solves all these questions – and more – for you, ready to be used.

-It probably comes as a little surprise that many Data Abstract servers out there contain little or no user code.
+It probably comes as a bit of a surprise that many Data Abstract servers out there contain little or no user code.
 A new server application is created with the click of a few buttons as part of our development IDE wizards and will perform all functionality needed from a full-fledged, deployment-ready middle-tier server from the word go.
 (And most our users today use our Relativity Server, which saves you even that little bit of work.)

 That is not to say that Data Abstract locks the developer into doing things any particular way – quite the contrary.
 One of the basic design principles of Data Abstract was to provide a very open architecture that allows developers to implement multi-tier the way that best suits their needs.
 Data Abstract provides a clear path of recommended "default solutions" for all aspects of the multi-tier architecture, but developers can customize or entirely replace any part of it to meet their own needs.